zhiyingTan0/chat-application/README.md

 # Project Overview

-In this project, our group select real-time chat application as our topic.
-It is a light-weighted software application built by Rust.
-For this deliverable, four main points are explored: **Motivation & Objectives**, **Feature**, **Reproducibility** and **Individual Contributions**.
-At the beginning, We initialized this project into  3 different repositories to serve different purpose as per below.
-Finally we use `git submodule` to includes all 3 repositories into one, all the commits history of this project will only be visible under each original repos if you get into the code folders or clicking the link  provided below.
+Our group chose to develop a real-time chat application as our project.
+This lightweight software application is built with Rust and emphasizes four key aspects: Motivation & Objectives, Features, Reproducibility, and Individual Contributions.

+To organize our work, the project was divided into three separate repositories, each serving a specific purpose.
+These repositories were later combined using git submodule, enabling centralized access while maintaining the original commit histories within their respective repositories.
+You can view the commit histories by navigating to the code folders or using the provided links below.

-* rust-chat-server: Backend server implemented with Rust  (Commit history: https://github.com/CorvinusZY/react-chat-UI/commits/main/)
+* rust-chat-server: Backend server implemented in Rust.
+(Commit history: https://github.com/CorvinusZY/rust-chat-server/commits/main/)
-* rust-chat-server-client: A front-end user interface as a command-line utility in Rust.
+* rust-chat-server-client: Command-line interface (CLI) client for front-end interaction, built in Rust.
 (Commit history: https://github.com/CorvinusZY/rust-chat-server-client/commits/main/)
-* react-chat-UI: A front-end UI implemented with React framework.
-Again this repository serves the purpose of front-end user interface, but instead of a CLI client, we implement this UI to make it more user-friendly.
-As we believe a front-end UI with React framework has well-developed libraries, much mature, organize in terms of practical world application.
-(Commit history: https://github.com/CorvinusZY/rust-chat-server/commits/main/)
+* react-chat-UI: Front-end user interface implemented with the React framework.
+Unlike the CLI client, this UI provides a more user-friendly experience leveraging React’s mature ecosystem and practical-world applicability.
+(Commit history: https://github.com/CorvinusZY/react-chat-UI/commits/main/)

 <br/><br/>